demisto/content-docs/docs/partners/become-a-tech-partner.md

 The following steps explain the process that you need to go through in order to become a Palo Alto Networks Technology Partner with Cortex XSOAR, and start developing content and integrations that can be certified and deployed to customers globally.
 Please review the following with your team and work with your Cortex XSOAR Technical Alliances contacts to get started.

-## 1. Sign up as a Technology Partner
+## 1. Sign up as an XSOAR Technology Partner

 [Submit your application now!](https://start.paloaltonetworks.com/become-a-technology-partner) After your application is approved you’ll receive an email with a few resources to help you get started, and we'll reach out for a follow up.
 <a class="button button--outline button--primary button--lg" href="https://start.paloaltonetworks.com/become-a-technology-partner" target="_blank">Sign Up Now</a>